01-unify-explicit-scan-GHA/snyk-sast-pipeline-QA/README.md

 * Send a webcam on an embedded device to your browser with no additional server required!
 * Securely send data between two servers, without using pub/sub.
 * Record your webcam and do special effects server side.
-* Build a conferencing application that processes audio/video and make decisions off of it.
+* Build a conferencing application that processes audio/video and make decisions off of it..
 * Remotely control a robots and stream its cameras in realtime.

 ### Want to learn more about WebRTC?